sameer1232021/CurrencyDetectorAndroid-master/README.md

 The deployment of the Tensorflow model on Android was done using TensorFlowLite library

 # Application
-This could be deployed in survillance CCTV cameras and can also be used in Survillance drones.
+This could be deployed in survillance CCTV cameras and can also be used in Survillance drones for increased mobility.

 ### Model
 Inside Assests folder zip file is there.